The 1 Package: All-Inclusive New Mexico Residential Building Contractor Part 1 (GB-2) Exam, Licensing & Business Setup Solution

 What You Get

-• Included Book(s): New Mexico Administrative Code Title 14, 2015; New Mexico Residential Building Code (NMAC 14.7.3), 2021; International Residential Code for One- and Two-Family Dwellings, 2021; International Energy Conservation Code, 2021; The Contractor's Guide to Quality Concrete Construction - 4th Edition; Roofing Construction and Estimating; BCSI: Guide to Good Practice for Handling, Installing, Restraining, and Bracing of Metal Plate Connected Wood Trusses, 2025; Carpentry and Building Construction, 2016; Modern Masonry - Brick, Block, Stone, Clois E. Kicklighter 10th edition; Pipe and Excavation Contracting; Code of Federal Regulations - 29 CFR Part 1926 (OSHA).
+• Included Book(s): New Mexico Administrative Code Title 14, 2015; New Mexico Residential Building Code (NMAC 14.7.3), 2021; International Residential Code for One- and Two-Family Dwellings, 2021; International Energy Conservation Code, 2021; The Contractor's Guide to Quality Concrete Construction - 4th Edition; Roofing Construction and Estimating; BCSI: Guide to Good Practice for Handling, Installing, Restraining, and Bracing of Metal Plate Connected Wood Trusses, 2025; Carpentry and Building Construction, 2016; Modern Masonry - Brick, Block, Stone, Clois E. Kicklighter 10th Edition; Pipe and Excavation Contracting; Code of Federal Regulations - 29 CFR Part 1926 (OSHA); NASCLA Contractors Guide to Business, Law and Project Management, 14th Edition; New Mexico Construction Industries Licensing Act (NMSA Chapter 60, Article 13), 2006; New Mexico Contractor's License Requirement (NMAC Title 14, Chapter 6, Part 3), 2006.

 • Course Access: 1 year of course access.